zola-25/zola-25.github.io/_posts/2023-04-06-server-side-password-hashing.md

 Modern password hashing uses Secure Cryptographic Hash Functions.
 These Secure CHFs have advantages over traditional CHFs:

-1. **Mitigating collision attack risk**

-   The likelihood of hash collisions is so low, it becomes computationally infeasible to identify a collision using modern technology, making Secure CHFs very resistant to collision attacks.

-2. **Adaptability**
+1. **Adaptability**

    Secure CHFs can allow the adjustment of the computational resources needed to derive a hash.
 This is designed to make the generation of vast amounts of password/hash combinations computationally impractical for an attacker, while ensuring hash generation speed for legitimate purposes is practical.

+2. **Salting**

    <a name="salting"></a>
-3. **Salting**

-   A salt is a random value added to the password before hashing, which is then stored, unencrypted, with the resulting hash.
+   A salt is a random value generated for each password, and added to the password before hashing.
+The salt is then stored, unencrypted, with the resulting hash.
 For later password verification, the hash is recreated by including the salt in the hash algorithm.

    Password salting ensures: